We've been told by our churches, our culture, and society that...

 Personalized practices, meditations, and journal prompts for going deeper and creating real change between sessions

-Voxer Support between sessions (Literally, text me through Voxer at any time and I’ll get back to you within 24 hours via voice note!--usually it’s pretty instantaneous)
+Voxer Support between sessions (Check-ins on weeks when we don't meet.
+And you can message me through Voxer at any time and I’ll get back to you within 24 hours via voice note!--usually it’s pretty instantaneous)

 Savor Your Self